UCLeuvenLimburg/distributed-applications-bitcoin/assignment-3/assignment-3.md

 Your code will need to be submitted through GitHub Classroom.

-The deadline for committing your code is `[VERIFY] Wednesday 15 January at 23:59`.
+The deadline for committing your code is `Maandag 10 Augustus 8:00AM`.
 Starting from Thursday 16 January 00:00, a script will clone your repository with your solution.

 __File creation/last edit time is of no relevance at all for this deadline!
 Your code should be online at this moment in time.__